Alcatel CEO says Qualcomm deal may lead to others

-PARIS (Reuters) - Alcatel Lucent’s ALUA.PA joint venture with Qualcomm (QCOM.O) could be the first of several deals aimed at boosting the French telecom-equipment maker’s footprint in fast-growing technologies, Alcatel’s chief executive said on Tuesday.
+PARIS, July 30 (Reuters) - Alcatel Lucent’s joint venture with Qualcomm could be the first of several deals aimed at boosting the French telecom-equipment maker’s footprint in fast-growing technologies, Alcatel’s chief executive said on Tuesday.

 Michel Combes added that, as with the Qualcomm deal, other partners - roughly three to five - could end up taking small stakes in Alcatel.